How much does it cost to charge an electric car?

 EV charging at home: the costs, the practicalities

 The cost of charging any electric car at home in Ireland is dependent on numerous factors, some of which are continually fluctuating, which makes answering this question more complex than simply answering with a dead certain number.
-Some of the key factors involved in determining the cost of electric vehicle charging, are vehicle battery size, vehicle weight and the type of charger used.
+Some of the key factors involved in determining the cost of electric vehicle charging, are vehicle battery size, vehicle weight and the type of car charger used.

 It’s also dependent on a households particular energy tariff and whether energy is used efficiently.
 For example, those drivers who are utilising flexible, time of use tariffs such as Agile Octopus, could be making vast savings in comparison with another driver of the same vehicle.